 There are many different silkworm species, the most famous are the Bombyx Mori, also referred to as the Chinese silkworm and the Bombyx Indica, also known as the Indian mulberry silkworm.
 The Chinese mulberry spinner is a fully domesticated species, used only for silk production and can not be found in the wild.
 This Chinese silkworm has many special needs preventing him from living in nature.
 His vital needs require him to be fed mostly mulberry leaves (sometimes exclusively) in large quantities to allow its reproduction process to take place while our special Bombyx Indica cocoons are collected in the wild.

 2. Beneficial Characteristics of the Silkworm

-This non negligible flaw is also a great quality: the most luxurious silk comes from the Bombyx Mori/Indica.
-It only feasts on mulberry leaves, hence produces a smooth, strong and round mulberry silk thread, the most desired quality of silk.
+This non-negligible flaw is also a great quality: the most luxurious silk comes from the Bombyx Mori/Indica.
+It only feasts on mulberry leaves, hence producing a smooth, strong and round mulberry silk thread, the most desired quality of silk.
 The wild silk spinner also contribute to local pollination and thus enhance the local botanical variety - just as bees do.

 3. The Life cycle of a Silkworm